Column: Larson finishes 2nd again, takes over points lead

 EVERYTHING IS GREAT

-Kyle Busch dropped the phrase "everything is great" in response to every single he was question he was asked at Phoenix about a meeting with NASCAR to discuss a scuffle with Joey Logano.
+Kyle Busch dropped the phrase "everything is great" in response to every single question he was asked at Phoenix about a meeting with NASCAR to discuss a scuffle with Joey Logano.
 Then he said it again Sunday after finishing third in a race he likely would have won if not for a late caution brought out by - Logano.

 His response channeled the attitude Marshawn Lynch often took in the NFL, when he only showed up to interviews so he wouldn't get fined.
 But Busch is putting ''Everything is great'' to a good cause.

-Busch said Monday that his charitable and will sell T-shirts with "Everything is Great" across the front.
+Busch said Monday that his charity and will sell T-shirts with "Everything is Great" across the front.
 The shirts are $22 - the same number as Logano's car - and there's no shipping or handling.
 Busch may have been in a lousy mood at Phoenix, but he's at least trying to use it now to raise some money.

 BIG FINISHES

-There's been so much attention on the fast starts of Larson, Chase Elliott, Ryan Blaney and Austin Dillon, that somewhat overlooked through the first NASCAR month has been the Joe Gibbs Racing rookies.
+There's been so much attention on the fast starts of Larson, Chase Elliott, Ryan Blaney and Austin Dillon, that somewhat overlooked through the first NASCAR month have been the Joe Gibbs Racing rookies.

-But Daniel Suarez finished seventh at Phoenix and Erik Jones was eighth in his Furniture Row Race entry for career-best finishes for both Cup rookies.
+But Daniel Suarez finished seventh at Phoenix and Erik Jones was eighth in his Furniture Row Racing entry for career-best finishes for both Cup rookies.
 Suarez has all of four Cup starts to his name, while Jones now has seven.
 Suarez was aided on the late caution by a two-tire pit call.

 ''The guys did an amazing job,'' Suarez said. ''They just did exactly what they had to do: a fast pit stop, two tires and the car was almost as good as four tires.''